Connie Mack: Professional career

 In addition to verbally needling batters to distract them, he developed skills such as blocking the plate to prevent base runners from scoring and faking the sound of a foul tip.
 (He was probably responsible for the 1891 rule change requiring that a batter must have two strikes against him in order to be called out if the catcher caught a foul tip.)
-Besides tipping bats to fake the sound of a foul tip, Mack became adept at tipping bats to throw off the hitter's swing. ("Tipping" a bat is to brush it with the catcher's mitt as the batter swings, either delaying the swing or putting it off course, so that the batter misses the ball or doesn't hit it solidly.
+Besides tipping bats to fake the sound of a foul tip, Mack became adept at tipping bats to throw off the hitter's swing. ("Tipping" a bat is to brush it with the catcher's mitt as the batter swings, either delaying the swing or putting it off course, so that the batter misses the ball or does not hit it solidly.
 If the umpire is aware that a bat has been tipped, whether intentionally or unintentionally, he calls catcher's interference.)
 Mack never denied such tricks:

 Farmer Weaver was a catcher-outfielder for Louisville.
 I tipped his bat several times when he had two strikes on him one year, and each time the umpire called him out.
 He got even, though.
 One time there were two strikes on him and he swung as the pitch was coming in.
 But he didn't swing at the ball.
 He swung right at my wrists.
 Sometimes I think I can still feel the pain.
 I'll tell you I didn't tip his bat again.
 No, sir, not until the last game of the season and Weaver was at bat for the last time.
 When he had two strikes, I tipped his bat again and got away with it.